 Robert Jaros Citizenship Award - Named in honor of former parent and long-time Trustee and Board Chair Robert Jaros, The Robert Jaros Citizenship Award celebrates commitment to social justice, selfless service, and an abiding concern for the well-being of The Academy community.
-This award is given at the discretion of the Head of School to one or more members of the graduating class.
+This award is given at the discretion of the Heads of School to one or more members of the graduating class.

 Jane Grant Honor Council Award - Named in honor of former long-time faculty member Jane Grant, The Jane Grant Honor Council Award recognizes personal adherence to and effective advocacy for the principles embodied in the Honor Code.
-Students in grades 9, 10 and 11 are eligible to be nominated by a member of the Honor Council.
-This award is given by vote of the faculty to one student each year.
+All students are eligible to be nominated by a member of the Honor Council.
+This award is given by vote of the faculty to one high school and one middle school student each year.